Abibubble/EPB/README.md

 ---
 ## Design
 ### Colour Scheme
 The main colours used are white and green, to correlate with English Pool colours (green cloth, white cue ball).
+The other colours used are black, white and gray, with those being the colours used in the Escape Pool Bar logo and branding.

 ### Typography
 The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in case the Poppins font isn't being imported into the site correctly.

 ### Imagery
 The large background hero image is designed to be striking and catch the user's attention, making it clear at first glance what the company does.
 It has a modern aesthetic, and directly correlates to the company.

 ### Wireframes
 I created wireframes for desktop, mobile and tablet, and a user navigation map for the movements a user can make.